Face au Mur

-Face au Mur (Facing the Wall) is a Canadian game show which premiered on January 18, 2018 on TVA.
-The show, an adaptation of the American game show The Wall and a Tagline in France. is hosted by Québécois host Maripier Morin.
-The show was ran for one season and the main sponsors are Vidéotron and Nissan.
+Face au mur (Facing the Wall) is a Canadian game show which premiered on January 18, 2018 on TVA.
+The show, an adaptation of the American game show The Wall and a Tagline in France, is hosted by Québécois host Maripier Morin.
+The show ran for one season and the main sponsors are Vidéotron and Nissan.

 Gameplay

 The Wall is a four-story-tall (12m) pegboard, similar to a pachinko game or bean machine; it also is similar to the Plinko board used for the pricing game of the same name on Price Is Right: À vous de jouer.
 The bottom of the board is divided into 15 slots marked with various canadian dollar amounts; eight of these range from $1 to $100 and remain constant throughout the game, while the others have higher values and increase from round to round.
 Seven numbered "drop zones" are centred at the top of the board (above the centre seven slots), from which balls can be dropped into play.

 A team of two contestants plays each game, with a potential top prize of $2,599,994 and a special gift prize of 2018 Nissan Qashqai (if top prize of $2,399,995).
 Green balls dropped on the board will add to the team's bank, while red balls dropped on the board will subtract from it.
 Throughout the game, the bank has a floor of $0.